-Writing the Master's thesis is the focal point of the Master’s programme.
-The Master's thesis is completed individually and constitutes a separate part of the Teaching and Examination Regulations, equivalent to 20 EC.
-Students are expected to show that they can make a contribution based on their own, original research to academic debate on a particular subject from their own field of study.
+Writing a Master's thesis is the focal point of the master's programme.
+The Master's thesis requires students, based on their own original research, to demonstrate their abilities to contribute to the academic debate of a specific subject in their own field of study.

-The thesis is supervised by the individual lecturer.
-However, the process of conducting research and writing the master thesis is supported by the meetings and workshops that take place in the framework of the so-called Master Thesis Class during term 1, 2 and 3.
+Each student works on the master thesis under the supervision of an individual lecturer.
+However, the process of conducting research and writing the master thesis is supported by the meetings and workshops that take place in the framework of the so-called Master Class.

-Consult the master's exam pages, for more information about the substantive requirements of the thesis, the master thesis assessment form, procedures for the submission and evaluation of the master thesis, and the master's exam.
+- The master's exam pages offer information about requirements and procedures for the submission and evaluation of the master thesis, and the master's exam.